khofstadter/navigatingthedigitalworld.com/docs/digital-identities.md

 - Do I know how Tech Giants (e.g., Google and Facebook) use my data?
 - What is our digital footprint?
 - Have you tried privacy-focused internet browsers to see what information certain websites are trying to access from your computer?
+- Are you happy with what you can find about yourself online?
+Do a Google search with your name!
+Also check your social media!

 ## Further resources
 Anderson, J. and Rainie, L. (2014) **Digital Life in 2025**.
 Experts predict the Internet will become ‘like electricity’ — less visible, yet more deeply embedded in people’s lives for good and ill.
 Article available online at [Pew Research Centre](https://www.pewresearch.org/internet/2014/03/11/digital-life-in-2025/).